mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 `<input type="checkbox" name="colors" value="red" id="red" {isRed ? "checked" : null} onChange={e => setIsRed{!isRed}}>`

-Go ahead and open your dev tools (command-option-j) and see what happens when you check and uncheck this box:
+Go ahead and open your dev tools *right now* (command-option-j) and see what happens when you check and uncheck this box:

 <input type="checkbox" name="test-box" onChange="console.log('the checkbox changed')">
 <label for="test-box">Try it!</label>